tovakl/Paleta/README.md

-# seproject-team-template
+# Paleta

-A template repository with wiki for a team project at JCE's software engineering course
+Website for books publication and paintings.

 ![project logo (this one is taken from basecamp)](http://klipfolio.com/sites/default/files/integrations/basecamp.png)